dbak5/BeginnerCybersecurityGuides/WindowsEventLogs.md

 From event logs, we may see some activities carried out by a threat actor (as long as they have not been deleted).
 This may include [privilege escalation](https://attack.mitre.org/tactics/TA0004/), [lateral movement](https://attack.mitre.org/tactics/TA0008/), [data exfiltration](https://attack.mitre.org/tactics/TA0010/) and many more.

 During your analysis, you should be mindful of [anti-forensic techniques](https://github.com/dbak5/BeginnerCybersecurityGuides/blob/main/AntiForensicTechniques.md) that may be used by a threat actor to cover up their tracks.
+Some of these may be found in the event logs!

 In addition, make sure to verify all evidence and do not trust outputs immediately; data may have been altered or corrupted so it is always good to get validation from another source.